msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 - The network-parameters.json file contains parameters for the network.yml values.
 - The "udagram.yml" file is a template file to deploy the Udagram High Availability Application EC2 resources which includes Launch Template, Load Balancer, Security Groups, IAM Role, Instance Profile, AutoScaling Group, Listener, ListenerRule, and TargetGroup.
 - The "udagram-parameters.json" file contains parameters for the udagram.yml values.
+- The "runscript.sh" contains the script detailing how the deploy, delete and preview commands work.

 # Project Instructions